rust-lang/book/src/ch09-00-error-handling.md

 The technique that you use depends on the answer to this question.
 First, we'll talk about `panic!`, Rust's way of signaling an unrecoverable error.
 Then, we'll talk about `Result<T, E>`, the return type for functions that may return an error you can recover from.
+Finally, we'll discuss considerations to take into account when deciding whether to try to recover from an error or to stop execution.